aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/README.md

 #### Model Build Pipeline

 1. Ingest data into SageMaker Feature Store
-- Go through the steps defined in the Jupyper notebook [contact-center-data.ipynb](https://github.com/aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/blob/main/contact-center-data.ipynb).
+- Go through the steps defined in the Jupyter notebook [contact-center-data.ipynb](https://github.com/aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/blob/main/contact-center-data.ipynb).
 This notebook will create a Feature Group (FG) and ingest data into the FG using a SageMaker Processing job based on the SageMaker Data Wrangler flow file.

 2. Build the churn model using SageMaker Pipeline
 - Go through the steps defined in the Jupyter notebook [demo_customer_churn_pipeline.ipynb](https://github.com/aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/blob/main/demo_customer_churn_pipeline.ipynb).
 This notebook will create a SageMaker Pipeline to create the machine learning model for real-time churn prediction.
 A complete build pipeline looks like below: